 Examples of Duties

-- Work with food service directors to implement and overcome barriers in their Farm to School programs.
+- Build capacity of school districts and charter schools to implement and overcome barriers in their Farm to School programs.

-- Provide support to school districts to source and promote local food in their cafeterias and/or Harvest of the Month Programs(including produce, meat and fish).
+- Provide support to school nutrition professionals to source and promote local food in their school meal programs.

-- Develop and provide appropriate training for food service directors.
+- Develop, plan and provide appropriate training for school nutrition professionals.

-- Plan and implement marketing,outreach and events to highlight farmer-buyer relationships.
+- Plan and implement marketing, outreach and events to strengthen farmer-buyer relationships.

-- Engage partners and strategically leverage partnerships to improve program results.
+- Engage community partners and strategically leverage partnerships to improve program impact.

-- Coordinate Farm to School and food systems promotions such as cafeteria tastings and farm field trips.
+- Promote Farm to School events such as cafeteria tastings and farm field trips.

 - Local food systems and sustainable agriculture;